SAFEHR-data/FlowEHR/README.md

     Copy the outputted values to populate in step 5.

-4. Create GitHub PATs (access tokens)
+4. Create a GitHub PAT (access token)

-    We require a GitHub [Classic PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#personal-access-tokens-classic) with scopes to clone any transform repositories defined in `config.infra-test.yaml`, as well as scopes to create and manage repositories within your org for deploying FlowEHR applications, and to deploy GitHub runners for executing CI deployments.
+    We require a GitHub [PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#fine-grained-personal-access-tokens) with scopes to clone any transform repositories defined in `config.infra-test.yaml` (or `config.yaml` if you haven't defined env-specific repositories), as well as permissions to deploy GitHub runners for executing CI deployments.

-    Follow the instructions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#personal-access-tokens-classic) to create a classic token (fine-grained tokens don't currently support the GitHub GraphQL API which we require).

-    Then, make sure you have enabled the following permissions:

-    - `repo` - read/write repositories
-    - `admin:org` - manage team memberships and runners
-    - `delete_repo` - delete repositories
+    Follow the instructions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#fine-grained-personal-access-tokens) to create a token, set a sensible expiration time (you'll need to manually repeat these steps to create a new one after expiry) and set the `Resource Owner` as the organisation containing your FlowEHR fork and any transform pipeline repositories.

+    Then provide it repository access to either `All Repositories` (within that org), or `Selected Repositories` and ensure you select the FlowEHR fork as well as any transform repos that will be cloned during deployments.

+    Finally, give it the following scopes:

+    `Organization Permissions`
+    - `Administration`: `Read and write` - required for GitHub Runner registration

+    `Repository Permissions`
+    - `Contents`: `Read-only` - required to clone transformation pipeline repos for deployment

-    Finally, generate it and copy it for the next step.
+    Once done, generate it and copy it for the next step.

+    > Note: if you're not an owner of the Organization you defined as Resource Owner for the token, your token won't be active until approved by an owner.

 5. Create and populate a GitHub environment